telerik/blazor-docs/_contentTemplates/grid/built-in-dialogs.md

 #delete-confirmation
 The built-in Delete Confirmation Dialog requires minimum effort and code.
 Thus, the dialog itself does not provide customization options.

-To achieve custom appearance and behavior of the Delete Confirmation Dialog, use one of the following options:
+To customize the appearance and behavior of the delete confirmation dialog, use one of the following options:

 * **Localization** - this approach is useful if you want to change just the text of the built-in Delete Confirmation Dialog elements.
 It does not allow adding item details to the dialog text.